ARUCC-MyCreds-National-Network/en-CA/README.md

 #### Digitary:
 Digitary provides solution in educational sector to issue and varify the digital credentials for the educational degree certificates, transcripts and other senetitive documents online.

+## How to use this project?
+Section covering the details of how this project and code can be utilised

 ### Standards and Specifications
 In this project, there are various standards and specifications are being used to establish the integrity of the educational credentials.